Get customized results?

 Early termination fees from top energy providers

-Exceptions to paying an ETF
+You may be able to avoid paying an ETF

 If you’re unsure if your situation will require an ETF, give your provider a call to discuss your options.